the-events-calendar/the-events-calendar/readme.txt

 * Tweak - On a fresh install set the enabled views to list, month, and day and set the default view to list to stop erroneous error entries [TEC-3451]
 * Tweak - Add a new "scheduled" status for the activity reporter of imports from EA [TEC-3475]
 * Tweak - Add admin notice for Virtual Events.
 [TEC-3620]
+* Language - 3 new strings added, 246 updated, 1 fuzzied, and 1 obsoleted

 = [5.1.3] 2020-06-22 =